N4IRS/DVmega-version/README.md

-# DVmega-version
+# MMDVM-version
-Simple C program to query the DVmega version
+Simple C program to query the MMDVM version

 ## Compiling